Key Takeaways:

 9. .NET (ASP.NET Core)

-ASP.NET Core is a modern framework from Microsoft used mainly for building backend services that support mobile applications.
+ASP.NET Core is a modern framework from Microsoft used mainly by teams building mobile apps that rely on secure, scalable backend systems, especially in enterprise and data-driven environments.

-It is often chosen for apps that need secure APIs, high performance, and smooth integration with enterprise systems.
+This framework is best for apps that need secure APIs, high performance, and smooth integration with enterprise systems.
 While it does not handle mobile UI directly, it plays a key role in the overall framework for mobile app development strategy.

 Key Features of .NET: